 2. Heart health

-Like cloves, it contains eugenol, a compound that is known to benefit the heart and has antioxidant properties.
+Like cloves, nutmeg oil contains eugenol, a compound that is known to benefit heart health.

 3. Useful in Alzheimer’s disease and stroke